 Section 5: Other Key Scope Questions

-As discussed in Section 1, the Prospectus outlined a series of key questions for the WG to address.
-Two key scope questions not specifically address elsewhere in this report include how Program Administrators and Energy Commission address non-consensus issues (including Principles and Metrics), and the distinction between Market Transformation and Market Support Objectives.
-The WG recommendations on these topics are below.
+As discussed in Section 1, the Prospectus outlined a series of key questions for the MSMWG to address.
+Two key scope questions not specifically addressed elsewhere in this report include how Program Administrators and the Commission address non-consensus issues (including Principles and Metrics), and the distinction between Market Transformation and Market Support Objectives.
+The MSMWG recommendations on these topics are below.

 5.1 How to Address Non-Consensus Issues in February 2022 Filings